 - Wear jewelry you feel best fits your outfit and style.
 Some women really love bold jewelry.
 Bring a few choices if you’d like.
 My only recommendation is to run with a more classic look and avoid uber trendy pieces as they can date a photo quickly.

 If you can afford it, hire a hair stylist for the morning of the shoot.
 In many cases, it’s not necessary as the majority of women (and men) are capable of doing their own hair.

-- Generally speaking, try to avoid “experimental” hairdos the day of your shoot.
+- Try to avoid “experimental” hairdos the day of your shoot.
 If you don’t normally do the “Dallas” tease, it might not look like your genuine self.

-- Wash and style your hair the day of the shoot.
-If working with a hair/makeup artist, they may have a different recommendation.
+- If doing your own hair, wash and style your hair the day of the shoot.
+If working with a hair/makeup artist or a blow dry bar, follow their lead.

 - Ladies: Bring a brush and some hair product (gel/hairspray) with you to the shoot to help tame flyaways.

 - Men: If you are the few gifted with not having to deal with hair problems, having a matte powder can calm any “shine” on your head.
 Many photographers or hair/makeup artists (if hiring one) will have this in their kits.